Nikita Mazepin: 2020 social media controversy

 On 9 December 2020, Mazepin posted an Instagram story in which he appeared to inappropriately grope a woman's breasts.
 In a statement, the Haas F1 Team rebuked Mazepin's actions and called the video "abhorrent".
-Mazepin also released an apology, stating "I have to hold myself to a higher standard as a Formula 1 driver and I acknowledge I have let myself and many people down", but the apology was deleted nine days later.
+Mazepin also released an apology, stating, "I have to hold myself to a higher standard as a Formula 1 driver and I acknowledge I have let myself and many people down," though the apology was deleted nine days later.
 In March 2021, Mazepin reiterated that he understood his actions were wrong.
 The woman in the video defended Mazepin and labelled his actions as a joke between the two.
-The woman has since posted content on her own social media stating "never let them touch you again or be disrespectful to you" and the two have since unfollowed each other.
+The woman has since posted content on her own social media, stating that she would have advised her younger self to "never let them touch you again or be disrespectful to you," and the two have unfollowed each other.
 The controversy led to the hashtag "#WeSayNoToMazepin" to trend on Twitter, calling for Mazepin's removal from the Haas F1 Team.

 2022 sanctions

 In March 2022, Mazepin and his father, Dmitry, were included on the EU sanctions list following the 2022 Russian invasion of Ukraine.
 He was also later sanctioned by the United Kingdom and Canada over the same reason.
-In April 2022, a residential compound owned by Nikita and Dmitry in Portisco, Sardinia that was worth more than $114 million was seized by Italian authorities.
+In April 2022, a residential compound owned by Nikita and Dmitry in Portisco, Sardinia worth more than $114 million was seized by Italian authorities.
 Following his dismissal from Formula One, Mazepin created "We Compete as One", a foundation to support athletes excluded for "non-sporting decisions".

-In 2023, he launched a challenge against the EU, UK and Canadian sanctions against him in a bid to revive his racing career.
+In 2023, Mazepin launched law suits against the EU, UK, and Canadian sanctions against him in a bid to revive his racing career.
 In June 2023, a UK high court rejected a bid to suspend the sanctions against him on an interim basis so he could travel to the UK to negotiate with F1 teams based there.
 In September 2023, the EU sanctions against Mazepin were partially lifted by general court order with him being allowed to visit the EU for activities related to motorsport, though he is still sanctioned by the EU generally and is not allowed to enter the EU for non-motorsport reasons.

-In March 2024, the EU overturned the sanctions against Mazepin as the association criterion of beyond a simple family relationship did not exist after he was dropped by Haas two years ago.
+In March 2024, the EU lifted the sanctions against Mazepin after the relevant decision of the Court of Justice of the European Union, which determined that the 'association' criterion, applied in respect of Mr Nikita Mazepin, implies the existence of a link going beyond a family relationship, established in the light of a set of indicia sufficiently specific, precise and consistent, and the Council did not discharge its burden of proof to establish such a link; the association between Mr Nikita Mazepin and his father is in no way established from an economic or capital perspective or by the existence of common interests linking them at the time when the maintaining acts were adopted.